alpinejs/alpine/packages/docs/src/en/plugins/sort.md

 <a name="sort-handlers"></a>
 ## Sort handlers

-You can react to sorting changes by passing a handler function to `x-sort` and adding keys to each item using `x-sort:item`.
+You can react to sorting changes by passing a handler function to `x-sort` and adding keys to each item using `x-sort:item` or `x-sort:key`.
 Here is an example of a simple handler function that shows an alert dialog with the changed item's key and its new position:

 ```alpine
 <ul x-sort="alert($item + ' - ' + $position)">